hm-badhon/All_inclusive_Sentiment_Analysis_Techniques/Part_4/suggestion.md

-# Achieving 84% accuracy is a solid improvement, but if your goal is to reach around 90%, further refinements are necessary.
+# Achieving 84% accuracy is a solid improvement, but if our goal is to reach around 90%, further refinements are necessary.

 ##  Here are some additional strategies we can apply: